A very iconic place to visit in Maui is the beautiful Iao Valley State Monument – one of the most notable state parks on the island.

 Visitors can also swim in the Iao Stream during the hot Hawaiian days and that makes for a great stop during the hike.

-However, make sure you check the weather beforehand because flash flooding is common in Maui.
+However, make sure you check the weather beforehand because flash flooding is common in Maui!

 In Hawaii, the first settlers brought with them (by canoes) the “canoe plants”.
 You can check them out in the botanical garden and see a part of the island’s history there.

 Take a tour with a guide at the Hawaii Nature Center which is located at 875 Iao Valley Road.

-This will give you the opportunity to learn the history of Iao Valley’s ecology.
+This will allow you to learn about the history of Iao Valley’s ecology and the wild fruit and flora that grows there.
 Also, it gives you a chance to sit at the cafe and sip on some refreshingly cool drinks.

 Iao Valley State Monument Visitor Info

-- Working Hours: Every day From 7:00 am – 6:00 pm
+- Working Hours: Every day From 7:00 am – 6:00 pm (last entry at 4:30 pm)

 - Entrance Fee for Residents: Free